petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

 ===============================================

 Here I will give various additional comments on Python.
-Most of this information is rather unnecessary for the simplest tasks, but more or less it will be useful in the future.
-Basically, I'm going to discuss various data types that you haven't worked with very much before.
+Most of this information is rather unnecessary for the basic tasks, but more or less it will be useful in the future.
+Mainly, I'm going to discuss various data types that you haven't worked with very much yet.

 int
 ----